 Virtual assistants are now commonplace for entrepreneurs, often taking on tasks new business owners lack the time to do themselves.
-Popular with everyone from startups to small businesses, virtual assistants are a great alternative to hiring an employee, since they’re cheaper, more flexible, and tend to offer a wider range of services.
+Virtual assistants are popular with everyone from startups to small businesses.
+They’re a great alternative to hiring an employee, since they’re cheaper, more flexible, and tend to offer a wider range of services.

 Better yet, VAs can support all kinds of professionals.
-In addition to entrepreneurs, virtual assistants work with executives, coaches, real estate agents, nonprofits, and IT companies — to name just a few.
+In addition to entrepreneurs, virtual assistants work with executives, coaches, real estate agents, nonprofits, IT companies, and more.
 To understand how a VA could support you, let’s look at some of the things virtual assistants do.

 Routine admin tasks take up a huge amount of time — and there’s no real need for you to carry out this work yourself.
 A virtual assistant can do everything from handling paperwork to data entry and managing your email inbox.